 Best Remodeling Idea #1: Bathroom Renovations and New Bathrooms

-The National Association of the Remodeling Industry (NARI) estimates that the typical cost for remodeling a bathroom will fall around $30,000.
+The National Association of the Remodeling Industry (NARI) estimates that the typical cost of remodeling a bathroom falls around $27,000.
 That seems high to us, but if you go all out with Italian tile, a walk-in shower, and knock down a few walls, we could see it adding up quickly.

 Best Remodeling Idea #2: Wood Floor Installation and Refinishing

-Even if you’re installing new wood floors, the National Association of Realtors considers starting from scratch to present a great value.
+Even if you’re installing new wood floors, starting from scratch can present excellent value.
 At an estimated cost of $5,500, you can expect this home improvement project to net you $5,000 added value upon resale.
 While you might not get every bit of your money back in home equity, you’re still looking at around 91% of your value recovered!

 Best Remodeling Idea #3: Adding Attic Insulation

 Green homes sell.
 Nobody wants to pay hundreds of wasted dollars each month for heating and cooling when they can put that in their pockets.
 Ensuring your home has sufficient insulation will actually raise the value of your property—particularly to any discerning buyers.

 While not as “sexy” as flooring, improving your home’s insulation has proven to be another one of those fantastic remodeling ideas.
 Not only will it save you money on your power bill, but new insulation should recover $1,600 from an initial estimated investment of $2,100.
 That’s 76% of your value recovered.
 The energy savings will save you or your buyer the rest.
 This might be one of those ideas for raising home value that pays off early if you don’t wait until you sell!

 Similarly, installing a radiant barrier could also prove a great investment.
 The concept is amazing, and most homeowners can quickly look at the electric bill and see the savings it represents.